 – Give The Creators DVD as a gift.
 75% of net proceeds go to the artists featured in the documentary and the South African crew who made the film a reality.

-- Check out what the one and only Vusi Mahasela (whose music was removed from The Creators, despite the artist’s own wishes, by Sony Music earlier this year) has to say about education in South Africa
+– Check out what the one and only Vusi Mahasela (whose music was removed from the international release of The Creators, despite the artist’s own wishes, by Sony Music earlier this year) has to say about education in South Africa.

 For everyone else, here’s a deleted scene from The Creators, featuring our favorite man Ongama “Ongx” Mona:

 P.S.
 One last word on Die Antwoord.
-They’re lyrics now fit in well with the other filth in the global top 40, but maybe they’re doing it on purpose.
-Hopefully their master plan involves infiltrating mainstream media in order to bring billions of rands back home and start schools all over South Africa.
+Their lyrics now fit in well with the global top 40, but hopefully their master plan involves infiltrating mainstream media in order to bring billions of rands back home and start schools all over South Africa.
 Let’s hope.
-But in the meantime, check out Waddy Jones’ much more lyrically substantial, aurally stimulating and less financially successful former project, The Constructus Corporation (which he made along with Marcus Wormstorm of Sweat.X long before The Creators was a glint in our eye).
+In the meantime, check out Waddy Jones’ much more lyrically substantial, aurally stimulating and less financially successful former project, The Constructus Corporation (which he made along with Marcus Wormstorm of Sweat.X long before The Creators was a glint in our eye).
 Read the lyrics below if there’s any mystery why they’re not big on Gaga.

 I don’t know if you noticed, but your planet is uh, sorta like, pretty fucked up.

 Now the severely chaotic vibration caused by the slaughter of innocent sentient beings has led to this current situation.

 Now unless you’ve been blessed with the ability to manipulate your destiny, stick your head back in this hole.

 Part of me is like, “Pardon me, sorry to disturb your little comfort zone,”

 and the rest of me is like “WAKE THE FUCK UP FOR GOODNESS SAKES!”